Great Basin Seed

-Although it’s characteristics and usefulness have been outdone by newer, superior varieties it remains a strong seller and is requested over and over again.
+Ranger characteristics and usefulness have been outdone by newer, superior varieties but it remains a strong seller and is requested over and over again.
 Once of it’s last remaining holds in the alfalfa market is that is that it is less expensive that other, better performing alfalfas.
 It still fills an important role in the alfalfa market.

 Plant at 20 pounds per acre or if used in a grass mix adjust seeding percentages to meet your goals.
-Ranger alfalfa was used in our Dryland Pasture Mix for many years but has been replaced by Ladak 65 and Lander for their superior drought tolerance and overall better agronomic package.
+Ranger alfalfa was used in our Dryland Pasture Mix for many years but has been replaced by Ladak 65 for improved drought tolerance and overall better agronomic package.

 We carry a new, improved strain of Ranger called Ranger II Alfalfa.
 See it on our website here.